borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

 end
 ```

-This is enough to have `match`, and then `matches`, contemplate the vertical match, as well as the tiles in the row of the shiny variant.
+This is enough to have `match` and then `matches` contemplate the vertical match, as well as the tiles in the row of the shiny variant.

 ## Valid swap